photkosee/COMP1531-backend/assumptions.md

 channelMessagesV1(authUserId, channelId, start):
 -when authUserId is not valid, should return { eror: 'error' }.
--when start is not an integer, should return { eror: 'error' }.
+-when start is not an positive integer, should return { eror: 'error' }.

 userProfileV1(authUserId, ulId):
 -when authUserId is not valid, should return { eror: 'error' }.